|

 - Lites

-word for glass or clear plastic windows in a frame.
-Some lites are
+industrys word for glass or clear plastic windows in a frame.
+Some lites

 - Low headroom